 Personally, I'd say you just got lucky.

 To be honest, I don't like calling any case of this serious medical condition mild.
 My fear is that person who thinks they have rhabdo, jumps on the web to do research, finds on of those so-called experts and talks themselves into thinking their case isn't serious.
-That's not the right thinking.
 The only way to know for sure how bad your case might be is to go to the hospital and get checked out.